Laser therapy- the drug free approach to keeping your pet moving and happy.

 - Allows pet owners to be present and participate in the healing process

 Deep, soothing laser therapy provides a drug-free option for enhanced healing and pain relief.

-Bella’s (black dog in photo) owners decided to try our laser treatment as she was finding important aspect of her life painful.
+Bella’s (little black dog with red bandana) owners decided to try our laser treatment as she was finding important aspect of her life painful.
 Such as yelping when she was picked up, when her back was stroked, difficulty getting in and out of the car and difficulty lifting her front paws for drying after a walk.
 After regular laser therapy Bella is able to enjoy pain free strokes and fuss, have her feet dried and can get in and out of the car more comfortably.

-Nurse Aileen delivered Bella’s laser treatment and found that over the course Bella came to positively enjoy the sessions.
+Nurse Aileen delivered Bella’s laser treatment and found that over the initial course of 5 treatments, Bella came to positively enjoy the sessions.

-Bella has now finished her course but can come back any time to top up her treatment as required.
+Bella has now finished her course and comes back from time to time to top up her treatment as required.

 BUT WHAT DOES IT TREAT?